 You Thought the Injury Was the Worst Part

-How did systems designed to protect people and their families after workplace injury become so difficult to navigate?
+How did systems designed to protect people after workplace injury become so difficult to navigate?

-What many encounter is not what they expected.
+What many encounter is something far more complex.

 From protection to control

-Grounded in Australian social history, expert analysis, and public record, Shattered explores what happens when systems designed to protect people begin shaping harm, trust, recovery, and human dignity.
+Grounded in Australian social history, expert analysis, and historical record, Shattered explores what happens when systems designed to protect people begin shaping harm.

 2